 A tweet clarified (via Google Translate) that the restrictive age rating was assigned in according with the law number 436-FZ, 'On the protection of children from information harmful to their health and development.'
-This law was originally passed
+This law was

-non-traditional sexual relationships.
+propaganda of non-traditional sexual relationships.

 The May 32nd Film Festival had to cancel its opening event after Saint Petersburg officials claimed unlikely sounding local code violations.

 This is the fourth year of the documentary film fest, but the first time it has been disrupted.
-Organizers say it always attracted a degree of attention from authorities over its human rights theme, but not anything like the scrutiny they've experienced
+Organizers say it always attracted a degree of attention from authorities over its human rights theme, but not anything like the scrutiny they've